ewliang/CodeWars-Exercises/README.md

 - My CodeWars Profile: [https://www.codewars.com/users/ewliang](https://www.codewars.com/users/ewliang)

 ## Disclaimer
-- I might not continue coding on CodeWars in the near future, so don't the ranking shown on CodeWars is not a good representation of my current programming capabilities.
+I might not continue coding on CodeWars in the near future, so the ranking shown on CodeWars is not a good representation of my current programming capabilities and skill level.
+Thank you.